koichi-murakami/g4python/README.md

 CMakeFiles/   gtest01.so*          tests.py*  write_gdml.py*
 ~~~

-`gtest01.so` is a user module that icludes user geometry definition
+`gtest01.so` is a user module that includes user geometry definition
 described in C++.

 You can run the python script directly.
-The the Geant4 application
+The Geant4 application
-is setup and run simulation.
-If visualiation is activated,
+is set up and run the simulation.
+If visualization is activated,
-you can see event display in a OpenGL window.
+you can see the event display in an OpenGL window.
 ~~~
 # ./tests.py